Submissions Schedule: Camera Obscura Journal of Literature & Photography

 Simultaneous submissions are welcome as long as the piece is immediately withdrawn using the aforementioned turbo-2010, fuel-injected submission system.

-Deadline for current photography competition has been extended until April, 1 2013.
+Deadline for current photography competition is Feb, 1 2014.
 (Winners announced shortly after)

 View the complete results of the previous contests